University of Wisconsin–La Crosse: Media

 The Racquet Press is UWL's student news source.
 The paper, which began in 1910, contains student-produced articles about campus, community, state, and national events.
 The Racquet Press is composed of five major sections: news, sports, letters to the editor, photo series, and humans of UWL.
 The majority of The Racquet Press budget is contributed via student fees or from advertising.
-In 2013, The Racquet Press was ranked #32 in the nation and #1 in Wisconsin in the Top 100 College Newspapers for Journalism Students.The Second Supper was a satirical newspaper that was published by students.The Catalyst is a student-produced and edited publication of student-submitted collection of original essays, short stories, and poetry.
+In 2013, The Racquet Press was ranked #32 in the nation and #1 in Wisconsin in the Top 100 College Newspapers for Journalism Students.The Second Supper was a satirical newspaper that was published by students.The Catalyst is a student-produced and edited publication of a student-submitted collection of original essays, short stories, and poetry.
 Each edition has a different theme.
-The Catalyst intends to provide a channel for creative intellectual inquiry in order to provoke campus and community discussion.
+The Catalyst intends to provide a channel for creative intellectual inquiry to provoke campus and community discussion.